 Try to understand, knowing patterns is important for analysis.
 But, technical analysis is a practical approach.
 We should get used to the idea of imperfection and take volatility and natural movements in stride.
 Forcefully finding patterns and neglecting everything that follows will get you in a fix.

 There are many technical analysis patterns and indicators today, but it is not possible that we should master all the patterns and indicator.
 We should only trade with the indicators and patterns with which we are comfortable.
 Using too many indicators will confuse up and it will lead us to take up a wrong decision.
 But we should not ignore the other indicators also.
 We may not use them but we should keep knowledge about them.
 We can need the help of those indicators while trading.

 The patterns that are formed on the trading charts are always not bookish.
 They are not as perfect as they are shown in the technical analysis books.
 But if we jump into the trade before the pattern formation is over we would make a huge loss.
 We should understand the imperfection of pattern.
 So basically we should know everything about indicators and patterns before starting trading.

 In the world of finance, there is uncertainty, and technical analysis is a tool that helps us balance it out.
-It’s not easy to master it, there are many variables that play a role in the market scenario.
+It’s not easy to master it and there are lot of problems in technical analysis which one needs to overcome.
+There are many variables that play a role in the market scenario.
 Thus, we should establish some rules that will help us stay put in this world.
 We must know theoretically, but also practically, what cues to take and not if we want to be a success.